a-gheorghe/rodent_repo/README.md

 # rodent_repo

-This repo contains code that works alongside the code in the repo <b> official_hamstercompanion </b>.
+This repo contains code that works alongside the code in the repo <b> <a href="https://github.com/a-gheorghe/official_hamstercompanion"> official_hamstercompanion </a></b>.
 In this project, we created the hardware and software to track rodent running behaviour for use in a research setting.

 The project consists of two apps:
 1. The Raspberry Pi (RPi) app (this repo)